7 Tips for Keeping Your Spirits High

 If you’re stuck at home, it’s easy to spend too much time in front of screens.
 Running aside, try to move more in general.

 If you don’t make time for strength and mobility exercises due to busy schedules.
 Now is the time to get back to those things that make your body feel healthy and strong.

 Your race may have been canceled, but that doesn’t mean you have to stop training completely.
 If you were ready to earn a new PR, take that fitness and put it into a time trial or a virtual race.

 You can still get competitive (if that's your thing) on Strava and other platforms.
 Pick a course, and grind it out.
-If you struggle to stay motivated without a race, check in with your local store and join our online community for encouragement.

 For many people, running isn’t about competition.
 Perhaps you enjoy the solitude of running solo, the joy of gaining fitness, or running farther than you have before.
 Whatever makes you happy, keep yourself healthy and fit.
 Take a break from speed workouts if you want to just run easy.
 Take care of yourself in the way that feels best to you.

 Perhaps it’s cliche, but reading is one of the healthiest ways to escape and put your mind in a different space.
 Gain inspiration from someone who has overcome obstacles.
 Go for some of our favorite running books to get advice and inspiration from pro runners, or take a break from the running world and read about something else entirely.
-Dive into the genre keeps you interested.
+Dive into the genre that keeps you interested.